Basilica of Our Lady of Graces: History

 Begum Samru requested the Pope to make Sardhana an independent circumscription.
 In 1834, Pope Gregory XVI established the Apostolic Vicariate of Sardhana from the Apostolic Vicariate of Tibet-Hindustan and appointed Bishop Julius Caesar Scotti as the Apostolic Vicar.
 The church was the cathedral of Sardhana.
-However, Scotti was the only Vicar Apostolic, and eventually, the Apostolic Vicariate of Sardhana was merged into the Apostolic Vicariate of Agra.
+However, Scotti was the only vicar apostolic, and eventually, the Apostolic Vicariate of Sardhana was merged into the Apostolic Vicariate of Agra.

 Architecture

-The architect of the Church was Antonio Reghellini, an Italian from the city of Vicenza.
-The Church is based upon St. Peter's Basilica in Rome with touch of Palladio and some Indian architectural influence.
+The architect of the church was Antonio Reghellini, an Italian from the city of Vicenza.
+The church is based upon St. Peter's Basilica in Rome with a touch of Palladio and some Indian architectural influence.
 The altar and its surrounds are of marble set with coloured stones.
 Much of the rest of the interior is also in marble, and everything is of the very highest craftsmanship.
 It is illuminated from an octagon set in the dome, from which the sun streams in.